johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-04-03-bicep-user-defined-types-and-bash-single-item-arrays/index.md

 ERROR: InvalidTemplate - Deployment template validation failed: 'Template parameter 'allowedIPAddresses' was provided an invalid value.
 Expected a value of type 'Array', but received a value of type 'String'.
 ```

 This is down to the fact that Bash arrays when used with the Azure CLI can be a little surprising.
-If initialise a single item array then it's not an array.
+If we initialise a single item array then it's not an array.
 It's a string.
 This is a bit of a pain when you're trying to pass a single item array to a Bicep template.
 It's possible to work around this with JSON and Bicep user defined types.
 Let's see how.

 ![title image reading "Bicep user defined types and Bash single item arrays" with a Bicep logo](title-image.png)